Sunday, 5 September 2010

 • 2023 / Finishing last in ACFF Amateur Division 2, R Stade Waremmien FC drops back into Amateur Division 3 after 7 years, with RFC Seraing B and Solières Sport being the other clubs suffering relegation from the same division.
 Due to the artificial pitch in Stade Edmond Leburton having suffered due to its extensive use for matches and training sessions, it is deemed unsuitable for match purposes by Belgium’s FA.
 As a result, R Stade Waremmien has to play several of its home matches at the end of the 2022-23 season and the beginning of the 2023-24 season at the ground’s side pitch, Le Cosmo.
 By mid-September 2023, the club moved its first team football to its old ground, Stade Longchamps, while awaiting the commencement of works on the repair of the artificial pitch at Stade Leburton, which is meanwhile used only for training sessions.

-• 2024 / Renovation works on the artificial pitch are due to get underway in the fall of 2024; as a result, the club has to prolong its stay at Stade Longchamps.
+• 2024 / Upon the long-awaited renovation works on the artificial pitch in the fall of 2024; as a result, the club returns to the Stade Leburton in November 2024.
+As a result, the Stade Longchamps is abandoned (yet again).

 Note – Below, a compilation of photos of two different visits: pictures 1-20 = match visit, September 2010 (4 months prior to the commencement of major works being carried out at the ground) / pictures 21-30 = non-matchday visit, February 2019 (current state of the stadium, with a new clubhouse and 3G pitch).